Professor of Political Science, 2014-present. California State University, Los Angeles

 Visiting Assistant Professor of Political Science, 2001-2002.
 Trinity College, Hartford, CT

 Michael Locke McLendon, The Psychology of Inequality: Rousseau’s “Amour-Propre” (Philadelphia: University of Pennsylvania Press, 2018).
 ISBN: 0812250761.
 211 pages.
-Reviewed by: Eighteenth-Century Studies, Perspectives on Politics, H-France, Law and Religion Forum
+Reviewed by: Eighteenth-Century Studies, Perspectives on Politics, Review of Politics, H-France, Philosophy in Review, History of Political Thought, Law and Religion Forum, Choice

 Articles, book chapters, and other publications: